deshario/web-scraper/README.md

 - **Pagination & Filters**
 - **Proxy rotation**
 - **Dockerize**
-  -- _Todo: Fix the configuration to ensure that all services can communicate with each_
+  - _Todo: Fix the configuration to ensure that all services can communicate with each other_
 - **Deployment**